-C3.1 Approval for Service
+C3.1 - Approval for Service (Appendix C3.1 and C3.2)

 All hoses used for handling anhydrous ammonia must be marked as suitable for anhydrous ammonia service by the manufacturer.
 Hoses are constructed with both nylon and stainless steel reinforcement.
-Both are acceptable, however, many prefer stainless steel reinforced hoses due to longer service life.
+Both are acceptable, however many prefer stainless steel reinforced hoses due to its longer service life.

-C3.2 Maximum Allowable Working Pressure (MAWP)
+C3.2 - Maximum Allowable Working Pressure (Appendix C3.1 and C3.2)